kyleburton/clj-xpath/README.md

 ## Validation

 Validation now off by default.
-Validation is controlled by optional parameters passed to @xml-bytes->dom@, or by overriding the atom @*validation*@ to false:
+Validation is controlled by optional parameters passed to `xml-bytes->dom`, or by overriding the atom `*validation*` to false:

 ```clojure
   (ns your.namespace